SiFli SDK RF Test Guide

 UART1: TX(PA31) / RX(PA32)

-The comprehensive tester (MT88 series, CMW series) must match this baud rate (1 Mbps by default) in its HCI-over-UART configuration.
-If the link is unstable, you can drop to 921600 / 460800 / 115200 and lower the tester side to match.
+The tester (MT88-series, CMW-series) must match this baud rate in its HCI-over-UART configuration (default 1 Mbps).
+If the link is unstable, drop to 921600 / 460800 / 115200 and lower the tester side accordingly.

 7. RF Power Levels and Configuration

-7.1 Supported power levels
+7.1 Supported Power Levels

 The power levels the chip PA can output stably (other dBm values are internally quantized to the nearest level):